pst-on-github/homebridge-enocean/README.md

 #### Eltako FSSA-230V

+1. Configuring the FSSA in homebridge

+    1. To figure out the EnoID turn on the confirmation telegrams at the FSSA and activate the *EnOcean Learn* accessory.
+Monitor the homebridge log while switching the FSSA using the right button, note the EnOID.

+    2. Manually create a device in the homebridge configuration using the EnOID and EEP `A5-38-08` or `F6-02-01`.
+Reboot homebridge.
+The FSSA should now appear as accessory in homebridge.

+2. Teach-in homebridge to the FSSA

+    1. Set the FSSA to learn mode (left button 1 s, right button 2 times)
+    2. Activate the *EnOcean Learn* accessory.
+    3. Click the FSSA accessory.
+This will send a teach-in message to the FSSA.
+    4. Torn off the *EnOcean Learn* accessory.
+    5. Verify switching the FSSA from homebridge.
+    6. Verify confirmation telegrams are working by switching the FSSA using the right button.

-No advantage using the A5 EEP as it does not automatically enable acknowledge telegrams from the socket.
+Note: No advantage using the A5 EEP as it does not automatically enable acknowledge telegrams from the socket.
+They need to be enabled manually.

 #### Eltake FSLA-230V